-Our group was composed of Bruno and myself, two other fellow travelers, and our two horse guides Udaan-Bayr (aka Oda) and his young brother-in-law Enh-Amgalanlt (aka Inke).
+Our group was composed of Bruno and myself, two other fellow travelers, and our two guides on horses Udaan-Bayr (aka Oda) and his young brother-in-law Enh-Amgalanlt (aka Inke).
 We rode through rough trails for six hours from Tsagaan Nuur (the White Lake in Mongolian) before we reached our first camp.

-The scenery was mind blowing.
-From the green valley floors, the grasslands, the Siberian larch forests and the tall bushes that composed the taiga, our eyes were constantly wide open in amazement.
-The fall colors of this late August added orange, red and yellow hues to the green and blue of the mountains.
+The scenery was mind-blowing.
+From the green valley floors, the grasslands, the Siberian larch forests, and the tall bushes that composed the taiga, our eyes were constantly wide open in amazement.
+The fall colors of this late August added orange, red, and yellow hues to the green and blue of the mountains.
 Maybe this is why it is called Ulaan taiga, red taiga in Mongolian.
-After several hours going up hills, we finally reached the pass.
-We reviled in the the extensive views of the 3,000-meter high peaks of Khoridol Saridag mountains separating the Khövsgöl Lake area from the Darkhad valley.
+After several hours of going up hills, we finally reached the pass.
+We reviled in the extensive views of the 3,000-meter high peaks of Khoridol Saridag mountains separating the Khövsgöl Lake (Khuvsgul Lake) area from the Darkhad valley.
 Besides the fantastic views, we also rejoiced when Udaan informed us we were 10 minutes away from the camp.
 Bruno was sore all over and did not know which position to keep on the saddle as it hurt so much.
-The long hours, tough trails and heavy backpacks were a toll on us for sure.
+The long hours, tough trails, and heavy backpacks were a toll on us for sure.

 As we reached the camp, we delighted in the sights of the traditional yurts, the children playing outside, and several reindeer laying down nearby the camp.

-During our stay, we witnessed two males’ horns being cut as to reduce the fighting among the youngs and the bulls.
+During our stay, we witnessed two males’ horns being cut to reduce the fighting among the young and the bulls.
 They did like to lick our hands, like horses do, in search of salt.
 Packed together by Zorigt’s yurt, each one was attached to a ground hook to prevent them from escaping.
-The neck and back leg are tied up together during the day.
+The neck and back legs are tied up together during the day.
 Many were paired up, all to prevent from the reindeer to wander too far away from camp.
-This did not prevent one pair to linger up in the mountains one evening which led the young Khuderbat and our guide Inke to search for them while the night fell.
+This did not prevent one pair from lingering up in the mountains one evening, which led the young Khuderbat and our guide Inke to search for them while the night fell.
 As they came back empty-handed, Zorigt himself went on a search and returned later during the night with the missing pair in tow.

-After three days at Zorigt’s camp spent between observing the daily life, picking wild blueberries and hiking a nearby ridge, it was time to visit the other family.
-We rode our horses for three hours, going over the next pass and onto to next valley.
+After three days at Zorigt’s camp spent between observing daily life, picking wild blueberries, and hiking a nearby ridge, it was time to visit the other family.
+We rode our horses for three hours, going over the next pass and onto to the next valley.

 We saw the second camp from far and could distinguish three yurts in the distance.
 Our new family host, Ulze, welcomed us in the camp as her husband Inchbaatar was away taking care of the reindeer.

-Our conversation was however limited as no one in the camp spoke English, except for one person whom we barely saw.
+Our conversation was, however, limited as no one in the camp spoke English, except for one person whom we barely saw.
 The rest of the communication was tough, mostly grunting and imitating situations with hand gestures and a lot of guesses.
-This was frustrating at a time as I had millions of questions and could not get any detailed answer.
-Bruno luckily had an app called Mongolian Dic which translated individual words from English to Cyrillic.
+This was frustrating at a time as I had millions of questions and could not get any detailed answers.
+Bruno luckily had an app called Mongolian Dic, which translated individual words from English to Cyrillic.